Harrison-Meldola Memorial Prizes

 - Nominees may NOT nominate themselves

-- The prize is open to candidates working in the UK and Republic of Ireland only
+- The prize is open to nominees working in the UK and Republic of Ireland only

 - When nominating previous RSC prize or award winners, please remember that a person cannot be awarded twice for substantially the same body of work